abrahamAlpuerto/MaxCut_Genetic_Crossover/README.md

 ## Results

+Binary Vectors for each graph tested in results.txt folder

 | Graph  | Gurobis (1 hour) | L2A | Mine | Improvement from L2A % |
 | ------------- | ------------- | ------------- | ------------- | ------------- |